aadimator/aadimator.com/content/certificates/machine-learning-coursera/index.md

 ---
 title: Machine Learning
 subtitle: One of the best courses on Machine Learning, taught by Andrew Ng.
-description: In this class, I learned about the most effective machine learning techniques and gained practice in implementing them and getting them to work for myself.
+description: I learned about the most effective machine learning techniques and gained practice in implementing them and getting them to work for myself.
 More importantly, I learned about not only the theoretical underpinnings of the techniques but also gained the practical know-how needed to quickly and powerfully apply these techniques to new problems.
 Finally, I learned about some of Silicon Valley's best practices in innovation as it pertains to machine learning and AI.
 color: "365953"
 featured: true
 categories: